top of page

 Identifying Precancerous Lesions

-Regular screenings also help our St. Louis dermatologists identify precancerous lesions, such as actinic keratoses, which serve as warning signs for developing squamous cell carcinoma.
+Regular screenings also help our St. Louis skin doctors identify precancerous lesions, such as actinic keratoses, which serve as warning signs for developing squamous cell carcinoma.
 By detecting these lesions during routine screenings, we can promptly intervene and prevent the progression toward malignancy.

 Highly Treatable Condition